-The Board especially believes that, if staff, parent(s) or guardian(s), and students know and understand the expectations for student conduct and the consequences for not meeting these expectations, behavior problems in our schools will be reduced and a better educational environment will prevail.
+The Board especially believes that, if staff, parent(s) or guardian(s), and students know and understand the expectations for student conduct and the consequences for not meeting these expectations, behavior issues in our schools will be reduced and a better educational environment will prevail.

 All members of the school staff share responsibility for maintaining good discipline and presenting positive role models.
-Behavior problems should be reported and handled promptly for the benefit of the student and the school.
-Recognizing that each situation is unique and that administrative discretion is necessary, the goal is to implement the appropriate disciplinary action needed to change the undesirable behavior and maintain an orderly school environment.
+Behavior issues should be reported and handled promptly for the benefit of the student and the school.
+Recognizing that each situation is unique and that administrative discretion is necessary, the goal is to implement the appropriate behavioral and/or disciplinary intervention(s) needed to change the undesirable behavior and maintain an orderly school environment.